 - flood protection works

-The scheme is centered in an operational marine port, with commercial and residential properties along the approaches to the river crossing.
-Poor soil conditions and low-lying ground add further complexity.
+The scheme was centered in an operational marine port, with commercial and residential properties along the approaches to the river crossing.
+Poor soil conditions and low-lying ground added further complexity.

 - Bridge engineering design

 - Structural engineering design

 - Tender design